Articles

 Celebrating Black History Month

 The Area Agency on Aging of Western Michigan has a Diversity, Equity, and Inclusion (DEI) Media Club for our staff.
 The DEI Media Club consumes and discusses different types of media each month related to a specific DEI topic.
-This month, we are reading We Are Not Yet Equal by Carol Anderson which examines five moments in history and how they were met with racist legal and political maneuvering meant to limit Black equality This can be found at bookstores, on audiobook platforms, and in some libraries near you.
+This month, we are reading i’m not yelling by Elizabeth Leiba.
+This book highlights data and personal accounts that Black women in the workforce face while navigating corporate America.
+This literature also provides strategy and empowerment for Black women to find their voices in the workforce.
+Interested in reading with us?
+This book can be found at bookstores, on audiobook platforms, and in some libraries near you.

 Support Black-Owned Businesses

 Supporting Black-owned businesses is important because it helps to promote economic empowerment, representation, and visibility in the marketplace, community development, and cultural preservation.
 If you are unsure about which businesses around you are Black-owned, your local Chamber of Commerce likely has an idea.
 We recommend reaching out to them or doing some research of your own.
-We would love to hear how you are diversifying your spending.
+We would love to hear how you are diversifying your spending or what Black-owned businesses you are already frequenting in your community.

 Tagged: